 Simpatia é Quase Amor was created during Diretas Já, an important period in Brazil.
 Its name was inspired by a character from a Chronicle called Rua dos Artistas e Arredores.
-This Bloco attracts almost 20.000 people every year and it’s the perfect place to celebrate Carnival with samba and other elements of Brazilian Culture.
+This bloco attracts almost 20.000 followers every year and it’s the perfect place to celebrate Carnival with samba and other elements of Brazilian Culture.
 It is one of the best blocos in Rio carnival!

 Where: Praça General Osório, Ipanema.

 Cordão do Boitatá